 “Everybody’s seen pictures of beaches strewn with plastic,” says Pete Leary, marine coordinator for the National Wildlife Refuge System.
 “But people in Portland or Washington, DC, generally don’t think of marine debris when they’re forgetting to put their trash in bins in a park.”

 Tiny Midway Atoll Refuge has become a poster child for marine debris awareness.
 Why is that?

 One reason is the atoll’s remoteness — 1,400 miles from the nearest city.
 “If you go to coastal California and see junk on beach, you think it probably came from Los Angeles or San Diego,” says Leary, who lived and worked on Midway for five years between 2007 and 2014.
 “But basically none of the stuff washing up is locally generated.”

 Another reason: Midway’s location.
 It sits close to the gyre, a Pacific Ocean current that pulls ocean debris into the swirling mass known as the Great Pacific Garbage Patch.
 “All Hawaiian islands are impacted,” says Leary.
-An estimated 5 to 10 tons of debris washes up on Midway beaches each year.
+An estimated 23 tons of debris accumulates on Midway Atoll each year.

 And there is the atoll’s abundant wildlife.
 Nearly three million seabirds nest on Midway, including endangered Laysan ducks and the world’s largest colony of albatross.
 So it’s hard to miss plastic’s devastating impact on birds and animals.